lasselupe33/eslint-plugin-security-rules/README.md

 `eslint-plugin-security-rules` comes with several rulesets, scoped to the environment that they target, allowing you to only enable rules relevant to your project.

 - `'plugin:security-rules/recommended'`: recommended security rules, including all available rules that you can drop in without any additional configuration.
+- `'plugin:security-rules/node'`: rules related to vulnerabilities occuring in code that is intended to be executed in a NodeJS environment.
 - `'plugin:security-rules/browser'`: rules related to vulnerabilities occuring in code that is intended to be executed in a browser.
 - `'plugin:security-rules/universal'`: rules related to vulnerabilities that may occur regardless of which environment the code is being run.
 - `'plugin:security-rules/package'`: rules related to ensure safe usage of dependencies by scanning `package.json`-files.